minuJeong/Character-detective/README.md

 # Character-detective
-Find characters used in file without duplicate
+Find characters used in a file without duplicate

 # Usage
 run ttt.py